IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 #.
 The running contracts need to know what the targets are--but our
-   model just contains a static list of contract instances in the test (:hsobj:`Plutus.Contract.Test.ContractModel.initialInstances`).
+   model just contains a static list of contract instances in the test (:hsobj:`Plutus.Contract.Test.ContractModel.Interface.initialInstances`).
 How can we pass the generated targets to each running contract instance?